reflectoring/reflectoring.github.io/content/blog/2023/2023-03-31-serialize-deserialize-with-jsonview.md

 ````
 In the further sections, we will take a look at how to use `@JsonView` to cater to each of the usecases we previously looked at.

-{{% info title="Difference between @JsonView and @JsonIgnore" %}}
-- `@JsonIgnoreProperties` used at the class level is used to ignore multiple fields during both serialization and deserialization process.
-- `@JsonIgnore` can be used at getter or setter for a property to ignore the fields during deserialization or serialization respectively.
-- `@JsonView` is an enhancement over `@JsonIgnore` since we can selectively decide if a field needs to be ignored or not for a particular API.
-{{% /info %}}

 Let us define the model `UserData` class.
 ````java
 public class UserData {